bigopon/dominic/README.md

   width: 300,
   height: 300,
   background: 'darkgreen',
+  // items can be replace with children
   items: [
-    { tag: 'div', width: 50, height: 50, text: 'Intro', display: 'inline-block', background: 'yellowgreen' }, { tag: 'div', width: 200, background: 'lightgreen',
+    // also accept string, number as children, will be converted to text node { tag: 'div', width: 50, height: 50, text: 'Intro', display: 'inline-block', background: 'yellowgreen' }, { tag: 'div', width: 200, background: 'lightgreen',
       items: [